10 Causes of Neck and Shoulder Pain Your Chiropractor Can Treat

 Treating Your Neck and Shoulder Pain

-Most cases of neck and shoulder pain are short-lived and treatable.
+Most cases of neck and shoulder pain are treatable, especially when the source is identified early.

 Head, Shoulders, Knees, and Toes

-Neck and shoulder pain are some of the most common—and therefore most treatable—types of pain.
-But they’re not the only conditions your chiropractor can treat.
+Neck and shoulder pain are some of the most common types of pain we see, but they are not the only conditions your chiropractor can evaluate.

-Your first visit will include a series of X-rays right in our office to see what’s going on beneath the surface.
-Next, our doctors will develop a treatment plan based on your unique condition.
+Your first visit may include X-rays right in our office to help us understand what is going on beneath the surface.
+From there, our doctors will explain your diagnosis and recommend the next steps.

 Justin Cough